Papers

 Methodological Approach

-Central to this paper is the novel approach of generating a comprehensive dataset of manipulated images.
+Central to this study is the novel approach of generating a comprehensive dataset of manipulated images.
 This was achieved by scripting Adobe Photoshop to automatically apply its Face-Aware Liquify (FAL) tool to a diverse set of facial images.
 These scripted modifications enable the creation of a vast corpus of training data, free from the labor-intensive manual curation typically required.
 By focusing on image warping—a popular manipulation for adjustments in facial symmetry and expression—the authors specifically isolate a class of edits often elusive to human detection.

 The core of the method involves two convolutional neural network (CNN) models: a global classifier and a local warp prediction network.
 The global classifier distinguishes between manipulated and non-manipulated images, demonstrating superior accuracy, outperforming human subjects significantly, with validation accuracies reaching as high as 97.1%.
 The local network provides a more granular analysis, predicting specific alterations in the facial geometry and even attempting to reverse the modifications to approximate the original face.